ghostm68/literary-works/README.md

 ### Red White
 A complex narrative exploring themes of contemporary society, relationships, and artistic creation.

-### Dreamweaver
+### Selected Writings
 A stream-of-consciousness work combining dream sequences, daily observations, and artistic reflections.

 ### Horse
-A shorter work exploring themes of memory, desire, and human connection.
+A work exploring themes of memory, desire, and human connection through fragmented narrative.

 ## Structure

 Each manuscript is contained in its own directory with the complete text preserved as originally written.

+- `red-white/` - Contains Red White novel
+- `selected-writings/` - Contains Selected Writings manuscript
+- `horse/` - Contains Horse manuscript

+All works are presented in their complete, unedited form as literary artifacts.